 This image of the Royal Exchange was taken in 1960.
 The High Street is to the left of the pub and Alma Street to the right.
-This photograph was captured at the start of the 'swinging sixties' - the only trouble being that the only thing that swung here in the 1960s was the wrecking balls of the contractors working for the council who determined that anything old should be removed from the landscape.
+This photograph was captured at the start of the 'swinging sixties' - sadly, the only thing that swung here in the 1960s was the wrecking balls of the contractors working for the council who determined that anything old should be removed from the landscape.

 As can be seen in the photographs, the Royal Exchange was operated by Ansell's Brewery Ltd. The company certainly held a long lease on the building though I am not sure if the brewery ever did acquire the freehold.
 The owner of the property at the start of the 20th century was Ralph Affleck.
 The former farmer also operated The Angel on Coleshill Street.